vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 **Updated in June 2022**: new information added about the offering — more cool stuff 🤩
 {{</updatenotice>}}

-AWS announced EC2 macOS-based instances on November 30th, 2020, and after more than a month of tests, I would like to share some findings and impressions about it.

-First of all, the things you can easily find, but it's still worth saying:
+AWS announced EC2 macOS instances based on the Intel CPU on 30 November 2020.

+After a year and a half, the M1 Mac Instances arrived (7 July 2022).

+Some basic information about the Mac EC2 first:

-- The new instance family types are **mac1.metal** and **mac2.metal**.
+- MacOS-based Instance family types are **mac1.metal** and **mac2.metal**.

-  The `mac1.metal` instances on Intel-based CPUs have been available since 30 November 2020
+- The **mac1.metal** instances are Intel-based

+  12 vCPU, 32 GiB RAM | 10 Gbps Network and 8 Gbps EBS bandwidth

-  The `mac2.metal` powered by M1 Apple Silicon processors are in [preview (accessible by request)](https://pages.awscloud.com/M1MacPreview.html) and should become generally available in late 2022.
+- The **mac2.metal** instances are powered by M1 Apple Silicon processors.

+  8 vCPU, 16 GiB RAM, 16 core Apple Neural Engine | 10 Gbps Network and 8 Gbps EBS bandwidth

-- The Instance must be placed onto a [Dedicated Host](https://aws.amazon.com/ec2/dedicated-hosts/) because these are physical Apple Mac minis in fact.
+- The Instance must be placed onto a [Dedicated Host](https://aws.amazon.com/ec2/dedicated-hosts/) because these are physical Apple Mac minis.

-- AWS has integrated the [Nitro System](https://aws.amazon.com/ec2/nitro/) to make Macs work as EC2 instances and connect them many other services.
+- AWS has integrated the [Nitro System](https://aws.amazon.com/ec2/nitro/) to make Macs work as EC2 instances and connect them with many other services.

+  Mac minis are connected to the AWS Nitro via Thunderbolt, just a fun fact.

 - You don't pay anything for the Instance itself, but you pay for the Dedicated Host leasing, and the minimum lease time is 24 hours.

-  So even the launch of the "mac1.metal" Instance for "just one second" costs $26 at a minimum — mind that.
-Prices are provided for the cheapest region — North Virginia.

 ## EC2 Mac Instance Prices (June 2022)
-On-demand pricing:
+On-demand pricing (us-east-1, North Virginia:
-- mac1.metal costs $1.083 per hour or about $780 per month
+- mac1.metal costs 1.083 USD per hour or about 780 USD per month
-- mac2.metal costs $0.65 per hour or about $470 per month
+- mac2.metal costs 0.65 USD per hour or about 470 USD per month

+{{<attention>}}
+The mac2.metal costs 40% less compared to the mac1.metal
+{{</attention>}}

+Since the minimal leas time for the mac*.metal dedicated host is 24 hours, the first launch of the Instance is always costly, mind that while testing.

+One day of mac1.metal usage costs 26 USD

+One day of mac2.metal usage costs 15.6 USD

-You can use [Savings Plans](https://aws.amazon.com/savingsplans/compute-pricing/) to save up to 44% off On Demand pricing.
+To save yourself some money, you can use [Savings Plans](https://aws.amazon.com/savingsplans/compute-pricing/), both Instance and Compute, and save up to 44% off On-Demand pricing.

+For example, with the one-year commitment, partial 50% upfront payment, and the Instance Savings pricing model, you can get the following price per hour:

+- mac1.metal — 0.867 USD
+- mac2.metal — 0.52 USD

+Feel free to play with the numbers in the [Dedicated Host Pricing Calculator](https://calculator.aws/#/createCalculator/EC2DedicatedHosts)

 ## Supported Operating Systems (June 2022)

-- macOS Catalina (version 10.15)
+- macOS Mojave 10.14.x (mac1.metal only)

-- macOS Mojave (version 10.14)
+- macOS Catalina 10.15.x (mac1.metal only)

-- macOS Big Sur (version 11)
+- macOS Big Sur 11.x

-- macOS Monterey (version 12)
+- macOS Monterey 12.x

 ## What can it do

-Here is a list of some features that the "mac1.metal" instance has:
+Here is a list of some features that the mac1.metal and mac2.metal instances have:
 - It lives in your VPC because it is an EC2 Instance, so you can access many other services.
-- It supports the new gp3 EBS type (and other types as well).
+- For EBS, it supports the attachment of up to 16 volumes for mac1 and 10 for mac2.
 - It supports SSM Agent and Session Manager.
 - It has several AWS tools pre-installed: AWS CLI, SSM Agent, EFS Utils, and more.
 - It has pre-installed Enhanced Network Interface drivers.
 My test upload/download to S3 was about 300GB/s.
 - It can report CPU metrics to CloudWatch.
 - It supports [AutoScaling](https://devdosvid.blog/2021/10/24/auto-scaling-group-for-your-macos-ec2-instances-fleet/) 🚀
+- And you can share the instances using [AWS Resource Access Manager]({{<ref "/posts/2021/aws-ram-multi-account-resource-organization/index.md">}}).

+  For example, you can have a dedicated AWS account used solely as a MacOS-based farm in your organization where instances are shared with other accounts.
+- Although there is a local SSD disk available, EC2 Mac can boot only from the EBS

+{{<attention>}}
+The built-it physical SSD is still there and yours to use: build-cache, temporary storage, etc.

+However, AWS does not manage or support the Apple hardware's internal SSD.
+So there is no guarantee for data persistency.
+{{</attention>}}

 ## What can't it do